-The annual conference for the Society for Lab Automation and Screening (SLAS) is once again upon us – Feb 2-6, 2019 at the Walter E. Washington Convention Center in Washington, DC.
+The annual conference for the Society for Lab Automation and Screening (SLAS) is in the books – Feb 2-6, 2019 at the Walter E. Washington Convention Center in Washington, DC.

 The theme this year – Innovation and Application – could not be more fitting to the current state of research in the life sciences.
 Automated technologies have inspired great progress in lab productivity, a result of advanced design innovations blended with digital capabilities.